salernogiuseppe/base-utility-css/README.md

 ## Contributes

-Based on a schema bootstrap class 4 with the addition of useful classes of compensation
+Based on a schema bootstrap class 4 with the addition of useful classes of compensation.